Convex Hulls of Random Order Types: Poles of projective symmetries

 \subsection{Uniqueness of poles}

 With reflections of affine sets under control with Proposition~\ref{p:goesacross}, we now turn to the proof of Proposition~\ref{p:poles}.
-We start with the uniqueness, which easily follows from the following remarkable property of hemisets.\footnote{In the affine case, the proposition basically states that no non-trivial symmetry can respect a non-trivial partition of the point set by a line.}
+We start with the uniqueness, which easily follows from the following remarkable property of hemisets.\footnote{In the affine case, the proposition basically states that no nontrivial symmetry can respect a nontrivial partition of the point set by a line.}